gradle/gradle/design-docs/publication-model.md

 See [completed stories](done/publication-model.md)

-## Customising the Maven and Ivy publication identifier
+## Customizing the Maven and Ivy publication identifier

-This step will allow some basic customisation of the meta data model for each publication:
+This step will allow some basic customization of the meta data model for each publication:

 1. Add `groupId`, `artifactId`, `version` properties to `MavenPublication`.
 Add `packaging` property to `MavenPom`.
 2. Change `pom.xml` generation to use these properties.